ZhL0b1X/DRAST/README.md

 ```
 # Advice for Advanced
 For more advanced interaction with the data, you can go to the "lib" directory<br />
-and edit the "Domaininfo.py"file by commenting out line 248 and adding the "types" variable to the "return" statement
+and edit the "Domaininfo.py" file by commenting out line 248 and adding the "types" variable to the "return" statement

 From this:
 ```python